-Elizabeth Lastra, founder of this site, is an Assistant Professor at the University of Hong Kong, where she teaches courses on the arts of medieval Europe, the Mediterranean, and the Islamic world.
+Elizabeth Lastra, the PI of the project, is an Assistant Professor at Vassar College, where she teaches courses on the arts of medieval Europe, the Mediterranean, and the Islamic world.
 Her research focuses on northern Spanish art and society in the eleventh and twelfth centuries, addressing questions of urbanization, pilgrimage, and the dynamics of socially and religiously pluralistic communities.
+She previously held a position as Assistant Professor at the University of Hong Kong.

 Liz received her PhD from the University of Pennsylvania.
 Her interests in Carrión began as a first-year doctoral student when she completed her own Camino, traversing the pilgrimage route from Saint-Jean-Pied-du-Port on the French side of the Pyrenees to St. James’s shrine at Compostela.
 Her research has been supported by several generous fellowships, including a Swarzenski Fellowship in the Department of Medieval Art and The Cloisters at the Metropolitan Museum of Art and Fulbright and Casa de Velázquez fellowships in Madrid.